Roseville Rosebowl

 I am beginning to judge more events other than just policy but I have almost zero experience with other forms of debate.

-Ks on the neg are obviously always fine and for what I think about T-USFG/FW, see the very bottom below the fairness slider.
-But bottom line, I don't really care what you read as long as you convince me to vote for you, I will.
+I don't care what you read as long as you convince me to vote for you, I will.

 Stuff related to online debating: